dylan-jayatilaka/tonto/README.md

 * Do not break any tests --- this code is used in at least two commercial projects!
 * Ensure there are no warnings when you compile under `-DCMAKE_BUILD_TYPE=debug`, as far as possible.
 * Methods should have meaningful names.
+* Methods should have meaningful comments
+-- explain the input arguments
-* Methods should have meaningful comments, explaining at least the input arguments, or what state changes happen to the `self` object.
+-- explain what state changes happen to the `self` object.
 * Declare the intent of all method arguments, including `self`.
 * There must be no unused routine arguments and no unused variables, as far as possible.
 * If a method has no side effects, please declare it PURE.